 Tip: If you can, eat locally and organically!
 By eating locally and organically, you not only decrease your chances of ingesting harmful chemicals, you increase your nutrient intake by eating produce that is at its peak nutritionally!

-Studies show that drinking too much alcohol increases the number of predominantly bad bacteria, Proteobacteria and Fusobacteria in your gut.
+Studies show that drinking too much alcohol increases the number of predominantly non-beneficial bacteria like Proteobacteria and Fusobacterium in your gut.
 Notably, Proteobacteria and Fusobacterium have been linked to inflammation in the body.

-Tip: Limit your alcohol intake and ideally have no more than 1 or 2 servings of alcohol in a day.
+Tip: Limit your alcohol intake.
 If you already have gut dysbiosis related to drinking too much alcohol, take a prebiotic as research suggests that this may help improve your gut microbiome.

 Not taking care of your teeth properly may not only lead to tooth decay and gum disease, it may also result in gut dysbiosis!
-An animal study found that gum disease leads to a change in the gut microbiome and inflammation of the fatty tissue and liver.
+Studies have found that periodontal or gum disease is dysbiosis of the oral microbiome!
+The harmful bacteria and parasites which have been associated with gum disease also lead to a change in the gut microbiome and inflammation of the fatty tissue and liver!

-Tip: Make sure you brush your teeth twice daily to get rid of most of the gum-diseasing causing bacteria in your mouth.
+Tip: Make sure you brush your teeth twice daily.
 You could also try swishing your mouth with extra virgin coconut oil as research has found that swishing your mouth with extra virgin coconut oil for about 10 to 20 minutes, is as effective as chlorhexidine mouthwash in reducing gum disease-promoting bacteria.

 You probably already realize that your brain affects your stomach.
-For instance, when you just think about eating, your brain sends signals to your stomach to produce digestive juices.
-Well, the connection also goes the opposite way!
+For instance, when you just think about eating, your brain sends signals to produce digestive juices.
+Well, the connection goes both ways!